rokmlakar/cusomer-support-api/README.md

 docker-compose up -d

 4. Run the application
-npm run start
+npm run start:dev

-5. Postman (included import for endpoints) or any other tool for API testing
+5. Postman (use provided postman collection) or any other tool for API testing

 base url: http://localhost:3000